12+ daily client capacity

 Business impact: Shipped in 2 weeks vs months.
 Got to market fast, started learning immediately.

-Tradeoff: Gave up flexibility for speed and simplicity.
+Trade-off: Gave up flexibility for speed and simplicity.
 Less magical, more learnable.

 Why it's best: Shipped fast, users understood it immediately.